-211 Filmmaking elective #5 Liberal arts
+211 Filmmaking elective #6 Liberal arts

-175 CS (Liberal arts) Elective
+175 Cinema Studies (Liberal arts) 211 Filmmaking elective #7

 Elective Elective

 Notes: Film students may only study abroad in the summer because of the incremental nature of the film curriculum.
 Film students may not double up on Advanced Directing I and Senior Thesis.
-Please remember that you must graduate with a total of 122 credits or over.
+Film Students must graduate with a total of 122 credits or over.